01412302/BUSI_1783---Business-Analytics-Project/README.md

 ## ⚖️ Ethics
 - Data collected from Steam’s public API in compliance with ToS.
 - Reviews anonymised (SteamIDs removed).
-- Only sample dataset uploaded here.

 ## 🔗 Dissertation
 This repository supports transparency and reproducibility of analysis.